 6.3.3 If through no fault of Seller, the Design Meeting does not occur within the required time period, Seller shall have the option to terminate this Contract by written notice to Buyer, whereupon all of the Earnest Money Deposit will be delivered to and retained by Seller, and all of the Construction Deposit will be returned to Buyer.

-Construction Deposit.
-Seller requires Buyer to pay a deposit for construction costs (“Construction Deposit”) to help mitigate against the risks Seller will incur in constructing the Home as set forth in this Section 6.4.

-6.4.1 The amount of the Construction Deposit will be determined by Seller’s Down Payment Policy attached to this Contract as Exhibit B.

-6.4.2 The Construction Deposit must be paid by Buyer by the earlier of (a) the date of the Design Meeting, or (b) thirty (30) days after the Acceptance Date.
-If the Construction Deposit is not paid when due, Seller may, at its option, elect to give notice to Buyer that the Contract will be terminated if the Construction Deposit is not delivered to Seller within three (3) business days.
-If the Contract is so terminated, the Earnest Money Deposit will be released to and retained by Seller.

-6.4.3 Seller may rely upon Buyer’s payment of the Construction Deposit and/or Buyer’s participation in the Design Meeting as Buyer’s authorization for Seller to begin taking actions necessary for construction of the Home.

-6.4.4 Where the Contract of Change Order states that a deposit is required for an upgrade or an option, Buyer shall be required to increase or supplement the Construction Deposit from time to time pursuant the terms of this Contract including, without limitation, Section 6.1 and its subparts.

 CONSTRUCTION OF THE HOME.
 Following the Design Meeting and payment of the Construction Deposit, Seller is authorized to take all actions necessary to construct the Home.
 Seller shall pay all building permit fees, impact fees, and utility connection fee; provided that the Seller will only pay for the following utilities: culinary water and secondary water, sewer, electricity, and natural gas.
 If Buyer desires other utility connections, Buyer must request the same on a Change Order and Buyer will be responsible for the connection fee for such utilities.
 Seller makes no warranty that utilities other than the previously-mentioned utilities are available in the Project.